 Not only that, but you will be using your practice time wisely!

 This can only help to lower your scores because when you can hit your chip, pitch and bunker shots close to the hole consistently you will save so many shots it’s not funny.

-This practice tip was from Jeff Richmond and if you would like even more help with your short game, go here to find out more about Jeff’s great step-by-step Short Game Improvement program.
+This practice tip was from Jeff Richmond and if you would like even more help with your short game, find out more about Jeff’s great step-by-step Short Game Improvement program.

 Driving Range or Pitch and Chip Practice Area?